jdh4/software_testing/02_unittest/README.md

 We see all the tests pass.
 Our source has been much improved.

+## Exercise

+Create a file called `circle_radius.py` that defines a function `circle_radius` that returns the radius of a circle given the area.
+Then create a second file called `test_circle_radius.py` for the unittests.

+## Example 2

+Method must start with test_

 For all the different assert methods see the documentation.
+Here are the [most popular](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug) methods.